Emotions

 is an intense emotional and sometimes physical

-Stress or
+stress or

-Pain one feels at
+pain one feels at

-experiencing great longing.
+experiencing great

 Psychological